cereallarceny/grid.js/SOCKETS.md

 If this is confusing, don't worry!
 The Grid client does not need to do anything with these, or any messages with the `webrtc` prefix - simply direct them to the appropriate peer (or peers) depending on the message.

-In the case of an internal message, this will always be sent to exactly one other peer, whose `instanceId` is specified in the `to` field of the message.
+In the case of an internal message, this will always be sent to exactly one other peer, whose `workerId` is specified in the `to` field of the message.

 #### Request